benmiller314/cdm2022spring/plans/lesson-07 .md

 ### Trading clones

-You'll **download three repositories, as specified below,** and write your feedback for the authors _on GitHub_.
+You'll **download three audio narratives, as specified below,** and write your feedback for the authors _on GitHub_.

 In past semesters, I asked everyone to fit comments on index cards; that should give you a sense of how much writing I'm expecting here.
 (Ie, it should be relatively focused.)
 But it's a little more environmentally friendly to write digitally instead.